-The purpose of a library is to motivate children to read outside the textbook and develop a well rounded personality.
-Library period is incorporated in the time table so children have to compulsorily visit a library.
-This forms a habit of reading and most of the children continue the same even after passing out of the school.
+The purpose of the school library is to motivate children to read outside the textbook and develop a well-rounded personality.
+Library period is incorporated in the timetable so children have to compulsorily visit a library.
+This forms a habit of reading and most of the children continue the same even after passing out of school.

 Let’s learn what our library has got to deliver: